-Castlereagh Macquarie County Council

-Provide controls of noxious weeds on Council roadside.
+Castlereagh Macquarie County Council To control the weeds on Council roads.

 There are five Constituent Councils being Warren, Coonamble, Gilgandra, Walgett & Warrumbungle.

 The governing body of each County Council is responsible for managing its own affairs.

 Council is of the opinion that it neither controls nor significantly influences the above County Councils and accordingly these entities have not been consolidated or otherwise included within these financial statements.